AviroopGhosh/TAS-Forge/documentation/User_Guide.md

 <pre>
-pwd                             % Check current directory cd 'your/path/to/TAS-Forge'     % Naviate to the TAS-Forge directory
+pwd                             % Check current directory cd 'your/path/to/TAS-Forge'     % Navigate to the TAS-Forge directory
 </pre>

 ## 🪜 Step-by-Step Guide: Using TAS-Forge